SavAct/TokenSale/README.md

 # Features
 - Linear price increase.
+- Selection of differend funding accounts.
 - Integration of affiliate codes.
 - Optional integration of a SavWeb landing page.
+- On a deposit, the required memory is automatically acquired.
 - Compatible with deposits via crypto exchanges.
-- No account needed; but creates one on desire.
+- No account needed; but creates one on demand.
-- Self-purchase of needed memory issued on individual deposits.

 # Actions
 ```cpp